davidrossdegroot/dotfiles/README.md

 Get the ctrl r key binding
 - https://github.com/joshskidmore/zsh-fzf-history-search

 One thing you could do too which might save some time is to run the move-in.sh script which will set up all the symlinks for you.
+Or you can manually copy these over (see #bin-folder-setup)

 ### bin folder setup
 ```